 Aditya Om

 Aditya Om is an Indian actor, best known for Tamil cinema.
-Aditya Om began their career in 2002.
+Aditya Om began their career in 2002 and has been a prominent figure in the industry for over 24 years.
 With 30 credits to their name, Aditya Om remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Aditya Om's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones